prettier/prettier/docs/cli.md

 This rewrites all processed files in place.
 This is comparable to the `eslint --fix` workflow.

+To avoid re-checking unchanged files, use the `--only-changed` flag.
+You can configure the cache's location (`.prettiercache` by default) using the `PRETTIER_CACHE_LOCATION` environment variable.

 ## `--loglevel`

 Change the level of logging for the CLI.
 Valid options are: